 Black Suburbia Privilege must end.
 The suburbia privilege needs to be accessible to everyone.
 That includes Islanders, Latinos, Asians, or any other person of color.
 Better yet, let’s equal the playing field and breakdown the barriers of poverty all around.

 I want my children to see differences and embrace them.
-For my girls, I want don’t them to be teased because they have beautiful, kinky, curly hair.
+For my girls, I don’t want them to be teased because they have beautiful, kinky, curly hair.
 I don’t want my son’s cool smooth curled head to be petted like an animal at the zoo.
 I want all my kids to see role models of their skin complexion in the school ranks, shop at an African boutique or restaurant, and celebrate their heritage more than just one month a year.
 More importantly, I don’t want them to feel like they don’t have anyone to understand their issues.

 I do believe Vancouver wants to do better, but they haven’t shown it yet.
 I pray that Vancouver’s leaders see the Black (and other people of color) Suburbia Privilege needs to end.

 To end this privilege, we need to be good Samaritans.
 Take a moment to say hi to someone you don’t know.
 Get involved in politics and make a positive difference.
 Seek out different colleges of thought.
 Shop from stores in Vancouver, WA.

-I write this because my business is personal.
-My struggles are for your gain.
+I write this because my business is personal because this service is for the advancement of all humanity.
+My failures and successes are for your gain.
 No strings attached.

 Nathan A. Webster, MBA